aarondfrancis/vue-model/README.md

     // a callback function.
     emitter: 'emit',

+    // HTTP Headers that get set on each action.
+    // This can be a plain object or a callback
+    // that returns a plain object.
+    headers: {},

     // Prevent an action from being invoked while
     // another action is still running
     preventSimultaneousActions: true,